Turgis Green

-Turgis Green is a small hamlet in the English county of Hampshire.
+Turgis Green is a hamlet in the English county of Hampshire.
 It is split between the civil parishes of Hartley Wespall and Stratfield Turgis.
 It contains six Grade II listed buildings and a Grade II listed milestone (on the A33).

 Governance

 The hamlet of Turgis Green lies on the border of the civil parishes of Stratfield Turgis and Hartley Wespall with several houses in either parish.
 It is part of the Pamber and Silchester ward of Basingstoke and Deane borough council.
 The borough council is a Non-metropolitan district of Hampshire County Council.

+Geography

+Turgis Green is located nine miles south of the large town of Reading, and six miles north of Basingstoke.